elileinkram/_feedstack_web/README.md

 # How it works

 We provide you with 3 classes.
 Author, Post and Reader.
 You can find these classes and a description of their properties in the 'classes' directory.
 You job is to export a function called computeRanking.
-Compute ranking takes in the 3 classes as input, and spits back a number as output.
-That number is now the ranking of the post.
+Compute ranking takes in the 3 classes as input, and spits back a number as an output.
+That number is the ranking of the post.

 # Rules